davewhipps/l-avated/data_prep/README.md

 ## Overview

-This folder contains scripts for pre-processing data captured by the `data_capture_app_ios` to create the L-AVATeD Image Dataset.
+This folder contains scripts for pre-processing data captured by the `data_capture_app_ios` application to create the L-AVATeD Image Dataset.

 The first script, `clean_and_convert_images.sh` runs only on macOS (but could easily be converted to run on 'nix based systems, by replacing `sips` with e.g. ImageMagick) and reads the source data from a `raw` data directory which must contain output from the `data_capture_app_ios` copied from the device.